Cloud monitoring for high-performing applications

 Virtual machine monitoring

-Virtual machines are commonly used in infrastructure, and cloud environments are no exception.
-With the ease with which these can be created in the clouds, they are often used by companies to have fresh environments for employees or testing.
+Virtual machines (VMs) are commonly used in infrastructure, and cloud environments are no exception.
+With the ease with which these can be created in the cloud, they are often used by companies to have fresh environments for employees or testing.

 Virtual machine monitoring deals with keeping track of the health and efficiency of VMs, and a virtual machine in the cloud is no different.
 The usual array of metrics such as CPU usage, memory utilization, I/O latency, VM uptime, network and disk usage need to be collected to know how well all your virtual machines are performing.

 In the cloud, it is easier to have multiple VMs running at all times.
-A cloud monitoring software has to be capable of following the creation and erasing the VMs on the cloud, of knowing when to start monitoring a new one and when to abandon the monitoring of one that just shut down.
+Cloud monitoring software has to be capable of following the creation and erasure of VMs on the cloud, of knowing when to start monitoring a new one and when to abandon the monitoring of one that just shut down.
 Given the quantity and dynamic nature of VMs that can be quickly created in a cloud environment, monitoring them is a more difficult task than on-premises (very broadly speaking, exceptions here are common).
-Keeping track of such ephemeral VMs, which are launched and dropped in seconds, in real time, is a complex challenge for cloud monitoring tools and administrators.
+Keeping track of such ephemeral VMs, which can be launched and dropped in seconds, in real time, is a complex challenge for cloud monitoring tools and administrators.

 GCP GCE dashboard